thatoldfarm/pixelator/README.md

 # pixelator
 A method to encode and decode files to and from PNG files.

+# NOTE:

+The latest version of the script is the 'pixelator-standalone-full.py' and 'pixelator-standalone-auto.py' scripts.
+Both of which handle adding metadata to the PNG and handle batch processing.

+---

 #### How the Encoding Works

 The encoding process is a multi-stage pipeline that transforms raw file data into a visual image.